Video door-phone: Equipment

-Video door entry consists of both outside and indoor elements: an outdoor panel on the outside, an electronic lock release, and an indoor monitor.
-The outdoor panel or street panel is installed beside the entrance door or gateway and incorporates different elements ready for use in any climate conditions: one or several pushbuttons to make the call (usually one per home or apartment), a micro camera adapted for night vision to capture the image of the caller, a microphone to pick up their voice and a speaker to reproduce the voice of the occupant indoors.
+Video door entry has both outside and indoor elements: an outdoor panel on the outside with a camera, audio intercom, and electronic lock release, and an indoor monitor.
+The outdoor panel or street panel is installed beside the entrance door or gateway and incorporates several weather-proof elements: one or several pushbuttons to make the call (usually one per home or apartment), a micro camera supporting night vision to view the caller, a microphone and loudspeaker for conversation, and an electronic latch to open the door remotely.

-A video door entry panel may include push buttons to call the homes or offices and a camera to capture the street scene.

-The video entry monitor allows the occupant to see who has called, talk to the visitor and open the door.

-Installed indoors, the monitor consists of a screen showing the image of the person calling, a microphone and earpiece for conversation and a pushbutton to trigger the door lock release.
-The communication setup is a full duplex.
-The electric door release is a device installed in the door lock and operated from inside the building to lift the latch and clear the way for the visitor.
+A monitor indoors has a screen showing the caller's image, a microphone and earpiece for conversation, and a pushbutton to trigger the door lock release.

 Common equipment types

 There are several variations on this basic format.
-In addition to outdoor panels with one pushbutton per apartment, it is possible to find others with a numeric keypad: in this case, designed for large residential installations, the homes are identified by codes.
-Others have built-in cardholder panels or even small screens to guide the user or facilitate entry for people with disabilities.
-Some video entry monitors have an earpiece similar to a telephone handset, while others are "hands-free".
-Other examples are monitors with memories that store an image every time someone calls at the door or touchscreen video entry systems.
+The outdoor panel for a building with multiple occupants may have one pushbutton per apartment, or a numeric keypad to key in the occupant's number.
+Others have built-in cardholder panels or small screens.
+Some video entry monitors have an earpiece similar to a telephone handset, while others use a speaker.
+Monitors may have memories that store images.